FoeXploit/FlipperNFC-Fuzzer/README.md

 This tool is a simulation designed to mimic real Swedish system UID structures.
 The generated UIDs are **not** valid for use in any official or commercial systems.
 They are intended for testing, educational purposes, or internal development only.

+> **Important:** This is a MIFARE fuzzer generator.
+It simulates UIDs by assembling various fields (using random and preset values) rather than reading or altering actual NFC tags.
+In reality, NFC UIDs are pre-assigned, fixed unique numbers and follow standardized formats without the additional computed fields or checksums demonstrated here.
+This script simulates a UID by piecing together random and preset values, which isn’t how real NFC tags operate.
+In reality, NFC UIDs follow standard formats (or are simply fixed unique numbers) and do not include these fields or computed checksums as shown.

 ---

 ## 📜 License